-All these leafy greens are delicious fresh, lightly steamed, or cooked.
-Because all of these are members of the cabbage family they make wonderful kraut.
-But there are a few things to consider when making kraut from them:
+Kale, collards, mustard and turnip greens--all these leafy greens are delicious fresh, lightly steamed, or cooked.
+Because all of these are members of the cabbage family they also make wonderful kraut.
+But there are a few things to consider:

 - They are much more pungent than cabbage and therefore can produce a strongly-flavored kraut.